Since Simone Biles stepped down from the Olympic competition last week, I’ve been thinking a lot about grit.

 - Little concern for the happiness or well-being of employees.

 - When people are expected to sacrifice their personal lives for the job with long hours and little downtime.

-Reading that article was sobering for me because I have experienced all 5 of those things.
+Reading that article was sobering for me because I experienced all 6 of those things in the job I left in 2018.
 Yet, I didn’t recognize it as a toxic work culture.
-In my last organization, there was somehow also a narrative that the culture of the organization was amazing and you wouldn’t find a culture like this anywhere else.
+Within that organization, there was somehow also a narrative that the culture of the organization was amazing and you wouldn’t find a culture like this anywhere else.

 Somehow I (and most people in my organization) bought into this narrative and assumed that everyone else was experiencing it as a positive culture.